I. Statement of Purpose

 The Charles Drew Memorial Cultural House is named in honor of Charles R. Drew ’26.
 Dr. Drew was an outstanding surgeon who discovered the chemical method for preserving blood, and later became the director of the first American Blood Bank.
 Dr. Drew suffered an untimely death in 1950 as the result of a car accident.

 A formal application must be completed and submitted to the current House Cabinet in the spring preceding in the intended year of residence.
 Applications are available online at the Amherst housing website.
-All applications are to be read by the House Cabinet and the Faculty Advisor.
-(See Section IX for more on the Review Board).
+All applications are to be read by all admitted members of the House.
 After the applications are read, qualified applicants are contacted for an interview.
-All interviews are to be scheduled personally; for purposes of confidentiality a list of interviewees and interview times are not posted.
+All interviews are to be scheduled personally; for purposes of confidentiality, a list of interviewees and interview times are not posted.
 Interviews are to be conducted by those persons who read the preliminary applications.
 No later than one week after the interview process is concluded, all applications are to be put on file with the Office of Residential Life.
-A list of accepted students will be provided to the Office of Residential Life who will confirm their acceptance via email communication.
+A list of accepted students will be provided to the Office of Residential Life who will confirm their acceptance via email.

 There are twenty-seven (27) spaces in the Charles Drew Memorial Cultural House, fifteen (15) singles and six (6) doubles.
 The House Cabinet must fill these spaces with qualified applicants from the pool of interviewed students and place all other qualified applicants on an ordered waiting list which will be provided along with the list of accepted students to the Office of Residential Life.
 By order of the College Council, no one may live in Drew House for more than four semesters, unless there is space that remains available after the regular application procedure is completed.
 Additionally, if members travel abroad in the spring, House vacancies for the spring semester will be filled through the application process.
 At this time people who have lived in the House for four semesters may apply for the remaining space.
+Those who decide to live in Drew House after their fourth semester are still bound by the Constitution, and must participate in and attend House discussions, attend House meetings, and complete House projects.
+In the event that a space should open in Charles Drew House and the waitlist is empty, Amherst College students may apply to live in the House.
+These students will go through an abridged version of the admission process held by the Evaluation Board (See Section VI for more on the Evaluation Board).
 The year(s) spent in the House as an RC are not counted under the four-semester rule due to their appointment to the House by the Dean of Students Office.

 III.
 Residential Responsibilities

-It’s implicitly understood that students interested in living in Charles Drew Memorial Cultural House have read the house Constitution, as well as all pertinent information on the theme house webpage, and, in submitting an online application, do so with the full understanding that they agree to and will abide by the rules and process set forth in it. .
+It’s implicitly understood that students interested in living in Charles Drew Memorial Cultural House have read the House Constitution, as well as all pertinent information on the theme house webpage, and in submitting an online application, do so with the full understanding that they agree to and will abide by the rules and process set forth in it.
 In accordance with the Statement of Purpose, all residents are expected to attend House meetings.
-All residents are expected to organize an intellectual and cultural activity (i.e. House discussions, film screenings, lecture/art trips).
-All residents are required to organize and attend House Projects which celebrate and uplift African and Afro-Diasporic cultures.
-The following categories serve as guidelines for acceptable projects: events which aid in the restoration/preservation of Charles Drew House.
-Though all events must first meet the guidelines, it is expected that all house members initiate one event per semester that further the House’s mission (See Section VIII for review process and expulsion procedures).
+All admitted residents are expected to organize an intellectual and cultural activity (i.e. House discussions, film screenings, lecture/art trips).
+All residents are required to organize and attend House Projects which celebrate and uplift African and Afro-Diasporic cultures and connect Drew House to the Amherst community.
+The following categories serve as guidelines for acceptable projects, which are events which aid in the restoration/preservation of Charles Drew House.
+Though all events must first meet the guidelines, it is expected that each house member initiate one event per year that further the House’s mission (See Section VIII for review process and expulsion procedures).

 The House should participate in a year-long education-based or community service program.